eworm-de/routeros-scripts/README.md

 Always make sure there are no certificates installed you do not know or want!

+All following commands will verify the server certificate.
+For validity the certificate's lifetime is checked with local time, so make sure the device's date and time is set correctly!

 Now let's download the main scripts and add them in configuration on the fly.

     :foreach Script in={ "global-config"; "global-config-overlay"; "global-functions" } do={ / system script add name=$Script source=([ / tool fetch check-certificate=yes-without-crl ("https://git.eworm.de/cgit/routeros-scripts/plain/" . $Script) output=user as-value]->"data"); };